Gravity Emerges From The Energy-Time Domain

 Charge Admittance’s Theory’s explanation for gravity has significant consequences that impact our understanding of the structure and behavior of the universe.
 It offers explanations for phenomena that are currently not well understood.
 This new perspective opens up possibilities for fresh insights into long-regarded theories.
 While it is folly to depend on any model to 100% predict the future, it is likely that some may be more adept than others at predicting a range of possibilities.
 Using the CA Theory as a guide, here are a few ideas about the future:

 The Speed of Energy: The CA Paradigm predicts that the speed of energy, or the baseline speed of light, might vary under different gravitational conditions.
-Using earth based closed circuit measurements showing a speed of energy at 299,792,458.26 m/s Z0 formulas place the speed of energy at the far reaches of empty space at 299,792,466.68 m/s.
+Using earth based closed circuit measurements showing a speed of energy at 299,792,458.26 m/s.
+Z0 formulas place the speed of energy at the far reaches of empty space at 299,792,466.68 m/s.

 No Big Bang: CA Theory aligns with general relativity’s space-time curvature without relying on singularities to explain the universe’s origins.
 Our current understanding of the universe is limited, as what we perceive is likely only a minute fraction of the vast expanse of space and time.
 In the context of an infinite space and time, we are left uncertain about whether the visible universe is reflective of the entirety of space, as it fails to adequately explain observed timelines and activities.
 The universe can exhibit its current structure without originating from a single point.